From wine tasting to watching surfing legends shred some waves, to seeing lots of natural beauty, here are the best things to do in Margaret River!

-For those more experienced, the region offers some great locations to progress or challenge yourself further so bring your gear along and get kiting!
+For those more experienced, Margaret River offers some great locations to progress or challenge yourself further so bring your gear along and get kiting!

 16) Satisfy Your Sweet Tooth with Ice Cream

-Pay a visit to Millers Ice Cream Farm Cafe, only a 10-minute drive from Margaret River town, and treat yourself to some of the creamiest ice creams of your life.
+Pay a visit to Millers Ice Cream Farm Cafe, only a 10-minute drive from Margaret River town centre, and treat yourself to some of the creamiest ice creams of your life.